There are some seriously impressive benefits of Aikido meditation and its philosophy.

 We must live in the now, in the present moment, while being mindful of how our position in the present moment affects our future selves.

-- Our successes are partly thanks to our friends and family
+8, Our successes are largely thanks to our friends and family

 In Aikido, the people you train with are the ones who help you to grow strong and to become successful.
 We need a good sensei and good training partners if we are to grow strong.
 And it is the same in life.

-I previously wrote about the best hobbies for happiness.
-Aikido is perhaps the best hobby for self discipline.
+Aikido is perhaps the best hobby for self-discipline.